 Modern Trends And Changes

 Modern trends show shifts in naming conventions due to increased mobility and cultural blending.
 Double surnames, a practice in Hispanic cultures, are gaining popularity in other regions.
 Celebrities and public figures sometimes create unique surnames to establish brand identities.
 Legal frameworks also evolve, with many countries now recognizing diverse naming patterns.
-For example, Iceland recently passed laws to adjust surname practices reflecting modern identities.
+For example, Iceland recently passed laws to adjust surname practices to reflect modern identities.

 Conclusion